chacehoo/maomao_web/content/join/index.md

 * Programming experience (e.g., Matlab, Python, C/C++, R);
 * Experience in related engineering software (e.g., EnergyPlus, TRNSYS, OpenStudio, FLUENT, LabVIEW) depending on the applied research projects.
 * Excellent spoken and written English language skills;
-* Critical thinking, problem-solving, communication skill, and more importantly, the collaborative spirit for working in a team environment.
+* Critical thinking, problem-solving, and communication skills, more importantly, the collaborative spirit for working with an inter-disciplinary team.

 ### How to Apply  <a name="how_to_apply"></a>
 Prospective PhD students should send an email with the subject line `Prospective_PhD_{First Name}_{Family Name}` to the email address <span style="color:#EF7C00">maomaohu@stanford.edu</span> for inquiries.
 The email should be written in English and include the following: